dotnet/docs/docs/core/tutorials/cli-templates-create-project-template.md

 > [!div class="checklist"]
 >
-> * Create the resources of a project template
+> * Create the resources of a project template.
-> * Create the template config folder and file
+> * Create the template config folder and file.
-> * Install a template from a file path
+> * Install a template from a file path.
-> * Test an item template
+> * Test an item template.
-> * Uninstall an item template
+> * Uninstall an item template.

 ## Prerequisites